Get Involved and Share Your Experiences!

 Advocates must have strong communication skills, be knowledgeable about the Honors College, and embody the principles of excellence in the Honors College.
-They must also feel comfortable speaking to other students in a variety of structured and unstructured settings.
-The ideal Advocate is well-rounded, highly motivated, friendly, enthusiastic, forthright, and eager to highlight everything that the Honors College and UTA have to offer.
+They must also feel comfortable speaking to other students in one-on-one, information table, and presentation settings.
+The ideal Advocate is well-rounded, highly motivated, friendly, enthusiastic, and eager to highlight everything that the Honors College and UTA have to offer.
 Ideally, they are committed to helping shape the future of the Honors College, not only in the legacy of leadership they leave behind but also in their outreach to a wide range of prospective students and helping to bring a diversity of fresh faces and ideas into the College.

 What does an Honors Advocate do?

-Being an Honors Advocate involves taking on certain responsibilities—the willingness to give up time, often in the evenings or weekends—in the interest of supporting the Honors College and our events.
-Advocates interact and engage with prospective students to gain critical leadership skills while also promoting the Honors College and its opportunities.
-They provide insight about the College and are committed to being an integral part of the recruitment and retention of honors students.
+Being an Honors Advocate involves taking on certain responsibilities—the willingness to give up time, sometimes in the evenings or weekends—in the interest of supporting the Honors College and its events.
+Advocates interact and engage with prospective students to gain critical communication skills, while also promoting the Honors College and its opportunities.
+They provide insight into the College and are committed to being an integral part of the recruitment and retention of Honors students.
 Advocates also serve as peer advisors and mentors to current Honors students by being accessible during scheduled office hours to answer questions and support their fellow peers academically, professionally, personally, and socially.

 Advocates will commit to:

-- MANDATORY: 1 office hour a week talking to prospective students and their families, answering questions for current students, or assisting the Honors College staff with various tasks
+- Complete one office hour per week this can include assisting prospective student walk-ins, answering questions from current students, or assisting the staff with various tasks

 What are the benefits?

-- Opportunity to represent the Honors College and share your experiences as a student at UT Arlington with prospective students
+- Opportunity to represent the Honors College at events and share your experiences with prospective students and their families

-- Develop critical leadership, interpersonal, and communication skills
+- Develop critical leadership, interpersonal, communication, and presentation skills

-- To strengthen your résumé and gain valuable experience
+- Strengthen your résumé and gain valuable experience

 - $200 yearly scholarship